Feed Back Form

 References: 1900+ active patients, and Raymond Wittstadt, M.D.
 583-0160, Brian Kahn, M.D.
 337-0555,

-Interests: family time with spouse Pamela and with children Cliff, Sean, Morgana and Orion, b.1990-8; daily commuter running [formerly bicycling]; hiking, gardening, archery, canoeing on the Eastern Shore, classical guitar, flutes.
+Interests: family time with spouse Pamela and with children Cliff, Sean, Morgana and Orion, b.1990-8; daily commuter running [formerly bicycling]; hiking, gardening, archery, canoeing on the Chesapeake Bay and rivers, classical guitar, flutes, bappiping.

 Thank you in advance for referring other family members and friends to me.
 I appreciate you thinking about me.
 And bless you, it may save the person's life.
 Over the years, I have been really surprised at the poor quality of care that patients receive elsewhere.
 I guess this is because physicians who have been in practice for a long time become set in their ways and are not keeping up with new health research.
 The major task presented to me in college at Hopkins and in medical school were learning how to learn.